fagia/gitlab-playground/README.md

         - docker run --rm hello-world
 </pre>

-In the *before_script* section the pipeline will login into the private docker registry so that it can push the image that will be built in this project's pipelines.
-In the *after_script* the pipeline
+In the *before_script* section the pipeline will login into the private docker registry so that it can push the image that will be built in this project's pipeline stages.
+In the *after_script* the pipeline just logs out from the private docker registry.

 ### Build and push the first docker image